AishwaryaaP/m16/README.md

        }
      }
  similarly j.recieve is used for recieving end.
-8]millis()
+## millis()
-this function returns value of miilisecond occured until the program has started with float data tye .
+this function **returns value of miilisecond occured until the program has started with float data type.
+.